The width of quadrangulations of the projective plane: Short odd cycles

 \begin{lemma} Let $G$ be a bipartite graph and $X$ be a subset of $V(G)$ of size at most $3$.
 Then any (proper) precoloring of $X$ extends to a $3$-coloring of $G$, unless \begin{enumerate}[{\normalfont (i)}] \item $X =\{x,y,z\}$ for distinct $x,y,z$, \item $x$, $y$, and $z$ are on the same side of the bipartition of $G$, \item in the precoloring, $x$, $y$ and $z$ have pairwise different colors, and \item any pair of vertices in $\{x,y,z\}$ have a common neighbor in $G$. \end{enumerate} \end{lemma}

 \begin{proof} Let $A,B$ be the bipartition of $G$.
-If in the precoloring of $X$, $A$ contains at most two different colors, then we color each vertex of $A-X$ with one of these two colors, and each vertex of $B-X$ with the third color.
+By symmetry, we can assume that $|A\cap X | \ge |B\cap X|$.
+In particular, $|B\cap X|\le 1$.
+If in the precoloring of $X$, $A$ contains at most two different colors, then we color each vertex of $A-X$ with one of these two colors (one that does not appear in $B\cap X$), and each vertex of $B-X$ with the third color.
 This yields a (proper) 3-coloring of $G$.
-Otherwise, by symmetry, $X=\{x,y,z\}\in A$ and $x,y,z$ have distinct colors; this proves conditions (i)--(iii) of the lemma.
+Otherwise, by symmetry, $X=\{x,y,z\}\subseteq A$ and $x,y,z$ have distinct colors; this proves conditions (i)--(iii) of the lemma.

 Assume that $x$ and $y$ have no common neighbor in $G$ (and thus in $B$), and $x,y,z$ are colored $1,2,3$ respectively.
 Then we color each vertex of $A-X$ with color 3, each neighbor of $x$ with color 2, and the remaining vertices of $B$ with color 1.
 Since $x$ and $y$ have no common neighbor, this is a proper 3-coloring of $G$ extending the precoloring of $X$. \end{proof}